twilio-professional-services/flex-project-template/README.md

 ### __Manage serverless functions with plugins and flex configuration in once place__

-Ok it might seem obvious that you would want to do this but it might not be so obvious the most convenient way to do this, this template puts all those provisions in place so you can just use it.
+Ok it might seem obvious that you would want to do this but it might not be so obvious the most convenient way to do this, this template puts all those provisions in place so you can just get working on the features you want to build!

 ### __Use Typescript__